 Cindy didn't set out to own a yarn shop, but when she couldn't find the quality yarns locally for which she spent a lot of time searching, she took matters into her own hands and it happened!
 Knitting and crocheting since the age of 5 with long periods of inactivity in both, now she could not imagine a life without some sort of needlework in her hands.

 Since Barb's mother taught her to knit when she was 8 years old she has been knitting continually and has successfully passed the craft on to her daughter.
 While knitting is her favorite, her grandmother also taught her to crochet.
-Barb is thankful for the many great friends she has made at the shop, where you will find her most Mondays and Tuesdays.
+Barb is thankful for the many great friends she has made at the shop, where you will find her most Mondays.

 Deenie taught middle school English for decades, and she fretted she would be at loose ends when she retired.
 Of course there was the husband, the dog, and the garden--but she needed something extra.
 Knitting, naturally!
 Her mother-in-law taught her to knit in 2009, and she fast found herself deeply engaged (or is it obsessed?).

 Always fascinated by fiber, Melody began knitting as a child.
 Having been a spinner, weaver and quilter, she finds knitting satisfying.
 A retired educator, Melody has taught children to knit and delights in the learning process.
 She continues to find fiber arts intriguing and the shop a joyful haven.

 Lavanya's Grandma taught her to knit 12 years ago and the rest is history.
 She generally knits her own designs and her work ranges from baby items to one of a kind sweaters and everything in between.
 Lavanya has been teaching knitting for the past 10 years in many different venues throughout Pennsylvania and we are very happy she has found a new home here at Conversational Threads.